astarte-platform/astarte/doc/pages/user/030-manage_interfaces.md

 ### Interface deletion from device

-A device might arbitrarly decide to remove an interface from its introspection.
+A device might arbitrarily decide to remove an interface from its introspection.
 In such a case, Astarte won't return any data and will consider all data previously pushed to said interface inaccessible.
 In case the interface comes back again in the introspection, previously pushed data will be available as if nothing happened.